 Contact Our Office for a Consultation

-If you are an employer or an employee with questions about I-9 compliance or the processes involved, reach out to Robert Brown LLC and make an appointment for a consultation with one of our Southfield I-9 compliance lawyers.
+If you are an employer or an employee with questions about I-9 compliance or the processes involved, reach out to Brown Immigration Law and make an appointment for a consultation with one of our Southfield I-9 compliance lawyers.
 We assist individuals, small businesses, and large companies across the nation and on a global scale.